balupeddireddy08/FastAPI-for-AI-Projects/README.md

 **You need:**
 - Basic Python knowledge (if you can write `print("Hello World")`, you're ready!)
 - Python 3.7+ installed
-- A code editor (VS Code is perfect)
+- A code editor (VS Code or Cursor is perfect)
 - Curiosity and enthusiasm! 🧠✨

 **Don't have these yet?** No problem!
 Each section includes setup help.